-The PCH algorithm was tested on an Nvidia GTX580 card with 512 CUDA cores and all the other methods were implemented in single threaded C++ and tested on a PC with an Intel Core i7-2600 CPU (3.40 GHz).
-Both the heat method and the SVG method compute the approximate geodesic distances, whereas the others are exact.
-For the heat method, we set the the diffusion time $t = h^2$, where h is the average edge length.
-We construct a small-scale saddle vertex graph with K = 50 and report the mean relative error.
-The FWP-MMP based SVG construction is two to three times faster than the ICH method. is permanently labeled and never enters the list again.
-A label correcting method maintains a queue for the candidate list C so that the selection of the to-be-processed node takes only O(1) time, at the expense of multiple entrances of nodes in C. Among many label correcting schemes, Bertsekas [23] observed that the SLF-LLL-THR algorithm performs extremely well in practice, significantly outperforming the original Dijkstra's algorithm on real-world sparse graphs.
+The MMP and ICH algorithms propagate windows in a continuous-Dijkstra fashion.
+Dijkstra's algorithm takes the node with the smallest label in a candidate list C and is known as a label setting method, since the node removed from the list is permanently labeled and never enters the list again.
+A label correcting (LC) method maintains a queue for the candidate list C so that the selection of the to-be-processed node takes only O(1) time, at the expense of multiple entrances of nodes in C. Among many label correcting schemes, Bertsekas [23] observed that the SLF-LLL-THR algorithm performs extremely well in practice, significantly outperforming the original Dijkstra's algorithm on real-world sparse graphs.

 We implemented the SLF-LLL-THR strategy in the MMP and ICH algorithms and we refer to the LC based methods as the LC-MMP and LC-CH algorithms.
 We compare the FWP-based algorithms with the LC-based algorithms and we observe that the FWP method runs consistently faster than the LC methods on all test models, the higher the mesh resolution and anisotropy, the better the performance improvement of the FWP method to the LC method.
-See Fig. 16.
-Moreover, as a macro algorithm, the FWP method is more robust to mesh triangulation (using an anisotropic measure g) than the micro LC algorithms.